 There are NO alerts at this time.

-AREDN firmware is now based on the most recent stable version of OpenWRT 18.06.1 released in August 2018.
-This includes a current version of the Linux kernel.
-This improvement is significant in that it enables AREDN firmware to benefit from the many bug fixes, security improvements and feature enhancements provided by developers around the world.
+AREDN firmware is now based on the most recent stable version of OpenWRT19.07.2 which was released in March 2020.
+This improvement is significant in that it enables AREDN firmware to benefit from the many bug fixes, security improvements and feature enhancements provided by OpenWRT developers from around the world.

 The new Mikrotik devices supported by AREDN are great, but the installation procedure for loading AREDN firmware on them using a Linux computer has been intimidating to many in our community.